 Beginning in 2009 another transportation revolution was fueled by huge advantages brought about by the web, mobile devices and GPS location/navigation capabilities.
-Several companies sprung up promoting a technology based “ride-sharing” revolution by empowering regular vehicle owners to become “citizen chauffeurs” providing transportation to compete with regular taxi-cabs.
+Several companies sprang up promoting a technology based “ride-sharing” revolution by empowering regular vehicle owners to become “citizen chauffeurs” providing transportation to compete with regular taxi-cabs.
 As social media and other means of web communication had overtaken old social constructs, these game changing startups argued just as their 60’s predecessors had that the old rules needed to be thrown away.
 But this time the public and politicians were on board for the changes as taxi transportation was widely perceived a inefficient, unavailable, and unaccountable.
 The California Public Utilities Commission even gave them a new regulatory grouping, naming them “Transportation Networking Companies (TNCs)” agreeing that they were not the end provider of the rides, but rather middle-men that merely connected civilian drivers with passengers.
 This “ridesharing revolution” initially had much of the same communal feel as it’s 1960’s predecessors.
 Early riders were told that they could “donate” to a driver who gave them a lift to where they needed to go.
 Riders were encouraged to sit in the front seat alongside the driver, give them a fist bump and engage in friendly conversations.
 Drivers were encouraged to stock the car with mints, gum and phone chargers and play the rider’s favorite music on the car stereo, even to plug the rider’s mobile device into the dash while en route to the destination.

 Unfortunately, both revolutions also shared some common shortcomings that produced a downward spiral for their participants within a few years.
 One problem for the social experiment of the 60’s in San Francisco was that no one was in control of who participated in the swelling counter culture scene.
 As the national press fanned the flames of this Cultural Revolution, disaffected youthful pilgrims from around the country hitchhiked, drove, or took the bus to San Francisco and arrived with little or no money or place to stay.
 They quickly squatted on the sidewalks, slept in the nearby Golden Gate Park and panhandled for sustenance.
 San Francisco’s bohemian scene was proud of the contributions that locals had made to literature, art and music, but these new arrivals brought little to contribute and frequently were ignorant of where the scene had come from.
 In short time, locals withdrew the welcome mat and adopted a new anti-pilgrim view that spawned spiteful larceny and then serious crime.
 Entrepreneurs sold these naive arrivals baggies of oregano as marijuana and resin incense as hash.
 Shoving matches and fist fights soon broke out on key street corners between competing drug dealers.
 Then scammers hung out at SF’s Greyhound bus station hitting on any young person arriving with a backpack, offering drugs or a place to stay.
 These travelers awoke the next morning to find their belongings gone.
 Local markets had to hire guards as youthful shoplifters “liberated” meat and groceries.
 The shop lifting spread along the street to head shops and fashion boutiques.
 The counterculture promise had morphed into a serious problem.

 The rapidly expanding rideshare revolution also quickly lost its happy face.
 The TNC companies frequently overstated potential earnings to new drivers, provided inadequate insurance coverage for the driver’s personal cars, and were unwilling to deal with driver injuries and financial losses.
 Many early TNC drivers were well educated and came from professional backgrounds.
 Their interest in driving was frequently for additional cash, social interaction or to fill the gap between other full time gigs.
 They were disappointed to learn that many passengers, inexperienced in being driven by a chauffeur, treated drivers in a very condescending manner.
 Within a short time the rideshare driver’s welcome mat was withdrawn.
 The mints and gum disappeared and a growing number of arguments broke out between drivers and passengers, some resulting in physical assaults of drivers.
 As this early wave of drivers left the system, the TNCs advertised aggressively using more promises of inflated earnings to recruit replacements and also added steep hiring bonuses.
 A secondary problem arose through referral bonuses given to TNC drivers for recruiting new applicants.
 Hundreds of dollars were offered for bringing others on-board.
 Just as the early arrivals to the Haight Ashbury turned to exploiting later arrivals, TNC drivers promoted new drivers into the systems reaping thousands of dollars in referral fees.
 Some opportunists even started websites, YouTube channels and Facebook groups, all promoting an embellished narrative of making big money as a driver if they signed up using the promoter’s referral code.
 But as a contrary word spread on the web about the realities of TNC driving, a different profile of applicant appeared.
 Many were immigrants who had little choice about a job that fed themselves and their families.
 But another, darker component began to appear among the driver ranks in 2015.
 Some new drivers had prior criminal backgrounds but had found loopholes in the TNCs’ sloppy recruiting process and got hired.
 Others had troublesome personal backgrounds, prior conflicts in the workplace or personality disorders.
 Because the TNCs did no reference checking or prior employment review, these troubled characters were swiftly admitted to the driver pool .This broken system became increasingly vulnerable to misfits and predators and began to change the profile of TNC service quality.
 Both of the two major U.S. rideshare companies, Uber and Lyft, use an on-line driver application process that can easily be tricked.
 Then, after hiring the drivers, neither of them have any on the job supervision or support.
 Drivers are left with little resources to deal with the unique details and problems of operating a vehicle for hire.
 The more they drive, the higher the level of frustration.
 Many ethical drivers become angry and embittered about the TNC’s deceptive payment schemes.
 Drivers with empathetic social values, the ones that can define the best experience for customers, become discouraged and drop out or scale back their driving.
 Slowly, the personal profile of TNC drivers and the behavior they brought to the job spiraled down.
-2015 saw an alarming increase in assaults and rape accusations for TNC drivers, and 2016 added cases of shootings, driver rage and other bizarre behavior that pointed to an increasingly unstable service persona.
+2015 saw an alarming increase in assaults and rape accusations for TNC drivers, and 2016 added cases of shootings, driver rage and other bizarre behavior that pointed to an increasingly unstable service personae.

 NO ECONOMIC MODEL